Tween Bedroom Decorating Ideas

 - Dressers: A plus in any bedroom, spacious dresser and mirror sets provide plenty of room for your child’s clothes and extra blankets.

 Bookcases: Help your tween put their books, trophies and collectibles on display with bookshelves.
-Look for models with a bottom drawer for even more storage capacity.

 - Storage Ottomans: Both stylish and functional, a storage ottoman can hold accessories, sports gear and other essentials.

 Prioritize small-space items that serve multiple uses when square footage is at a premium and look for pieces that take advantage of corners and blank walls.
 Loft bed futons provide a mattress as well as seating, while bookcase daybeds add storage without taking up floor space.

 Additionally, beds with trundle drawers and storage ottomans are space-saving tween bedroom ideas that free up more areas in the room for other furnishings.
 Adding a footrest with a storage compartment brings an extra seat into the room as well.